-Kenyon publishes COVID-19 case data every Monday, or more frequently as conditions require it.
-Feedback may be submitted to the COVID steering committee via this form.
-Comments and questions help the COVID steering committee refine Kenyon's COVID policies, identify communication gaps, and develop resources to assist the community in navigating evolving conditions.
+Kenyon publishes COVID-19 case data on most Mondays during the academic year.
+Comments and questions help the COVID-19 steering committee refine Kenyon's COVID-19 policies, identify communication gaps, and develop resources to assist the community in navigating evolving conditions.
 In general, the committee will respond to feedback via FAQs, campus news bulletins, or meetings with student, faculty and staff representatives.

 COVID-19 Steering Committee Membership